enricocattaneo/NBA-MLB-players-by-State/README.md

 **Number of Attributes**: 24 features

-**Main Attributes Information**:
-* birth_year: birth year of the player
-* birth_country: country where the player was born
-* birth_state: state where the player was born
-* birth_city: city where the player was born
-* death_year: death year of the player
-* death_country: country where the player died
-* death_state: state where the player died
-* death_city: city where the player died
-...
+**Main Attributes Information**: birth_year: birth year of the player; birth_country: country where the player was born; birth_state: state where the player was born; birth_city: city where the player was born; death_year: death year of the player; death_country: country where the player died; death_state: state where the player died; death_city: city where the player died; ...

 ##### Population
 Wikipedia table: https://en.wikipedia.org/wiki/List_of_U.S._states_and_territories_by_population (table-1)